hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 #### Conclusion

-Azure Machine Learning and MLflow are powerful tools that can help you manage and scale your machine learning workloads, automate model training and deployment, and keep track of experiments and results.
+AzureMl and MLflow are powerful tools that can help you manage and scale your machine learning workloads, automate model training and deployment, and keep track of experiments and results.
 In this tutorial, we have provided you with a practical example of how to use Azure Machine Learning and MLflow to train a PyTorch model for MNIST classification in PyTorch.

-By following this tutorial, you should have gained a good understanding of how to use Azure Machine Learning and MLflow to streamline your machine learning workflow and achieve reproducible results.
-We encourage you to continue exploring the many capabilities of Azure Machine Learning and MLflow and to apply them to your own machine learning projects.
-In the coming weeks, we will be adding more tutorials and guides on Azure ML, so stay tuned for more!
+By following this tutorial, you should have gained a good understanding of how to use AzureML and MLflow to streamline your machine learning workflow and achieve reproducible results.
+We encourage you to continue exploring the many capabilities of AzureML and MLflow and to apply them to your own machine learning projects.
+We will be adding more tutorials and guides on AzureML, in the coming weeks, so stay tuned for more!